awslabs/cloudwatch-xray-apm-demo/README.md

 3. Give it a name and click **Create dashboard**.
 4. On the **Add to this dashboard** screen, click **cancel**.
 5. Click **Actions** and then select **View/edit source**.
-6. Copy and paste the dashboard source bellow into the text area and click **Update**.
+6. Copy and paste the dashboard source bellow into the text area.
+7. Replace any occurance of **<instance-id>** by the EC2 instance id where your app is running on.
+8. Click **Update**.

 Dashboard source:
 ```json